Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6870 should in theory be a little bit better than the GeForce GTX 260 216SP 55 nm in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6870 will be 20% faster than the GeForce GTX 260 216SP 55 nm in general, because of its greater data rate. (explain)

-Texel RateThe Radeon HD 6870 will be quite a bit (about 22%) faster with regards to anisotropic filtering than the GeForce GTX 260 216SP 55 nm. (explain)
+Texel RateThe Radeon HD 6870 will be quite a bit (approximately 22%) more effective at texture filtering than the GeForce GTX 260 216SP 55 nm. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 6870 is a better choice, and very much so. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 6870 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison